Arafly/Mern_Stack/Mernstack.md

 }
 ```

+Next is in the src directory open the index.css

 ```
-In the src directory open the index.css

-vim index.css
-Copy and paste the code below:

 body {
 margin: 0;
 padding: 0;